renaissance-publishing/renaissance/content/chapters/35-module-monastery.md

 | Remember that a *demarc* (*dc*) is about 2.6 miles or about 4.2 kilometers, and *stride* (*sd*) is about 30 inches or 75 cm.

 Whitefox Monastery is only about 4dc away from Southlander's Market; where it not for the blizzard, it would not be a particularly difficult journey, even in winter.
-The blizzard, however, complicates things.
+The blizzard, however, does complicate things.

 The thick snow and near-whiteout conditions will dramatically slow the party's pace; the *base pace* in the blizzard will be only 2dc-per-day (see *Travel*).
 Additionally, navigation will be particularly difficult; the party will need to make a *Survival* check to navigate, and that check will have a -30 penalty.